-- Alter Ego Trust or Joint Partner Trust: An alter ego trust is a type of trust that a person who is at least 65 years of age and resident in Canada can settle.
-The person who creates the trust, who is called the "settlor", must be the only beneficiary of the trust during the remainder of his or her lifetime.
+- Alter ego trust or joint partner trust: A person who creates the trust, who is called the "settlor", must be the only beneficiary of the trust during the remainder of his or her lifetime.
 On the death of the settlor, the trust assets can be paid out to beneficiaries, such as family members.
 An alter ego trust can accomplish several objectives for the settlor.
 It can allow trustees to assist the settlor with the management of finances during his or her lifetime, while also avoiding the need for probate on assets held in the trust.
 There is, however, the potential for increased taxes payable on death since the assets are taxed in the trust at the highest marginal rate rather than at the individual's marginal rate, and the opportunity for graduated rate estate tax rates is not available.
 A joint partner trust is similar to an alter ego trust, except that the trust may be settled by spouses or common-law partners who must be the only beneficiaries for the remainder of their lifetimes.

 In some cases, joint accounts can be an effective estate planning and broader financial strategy, but they typically carry risks that may be significant.
 Importantly, Edward Jones cannot provide tax or legal advice.
 Therefore, if you are considering whether to put assets into joint accounts with your spouse, adult children or other family members, or if you are considering any of the items mentioned above, you should consult with your tax and legal advisors to fully understand the potential opportunities and risks that relate to your specific situation.